 Between the brush cover and the dangling tunics was ten feet of open space.
 Easy work.
 Except the theft needed to be quick and silent, with List-luck on our side.
-If we caught the attention of the three Roman's too early, it would be a tight race to the horses before half-washed soldiers in wet loincloths overtook us.
+If we caught the attention of the three Roman's too early, it would be a tight race to the horses before enraged, half-washed soldiers overtook us.

 I signalled Keld to return to the mares and stand ready.
 We had picketed the horses a few steps into the trees.
-There would not be time to pull the spikes from the ground and mount before a pursue caught up to us.
+If seen, there would not be time to pull the spikes from the ground and mount before our pursuers caught up to us.